 - Tremors and earthquakes

-These causes of flashing leaks are also the primary symptoms that you might need flashing repair or at least an inspection.
-Damaged flashing can be patched or cemented, but that’s a temporary fix.
+These causes of flashing leaks are also the primary symptoms that you might need Chimney flashing repair or at least an inspection.
+Damaged flashing can be patched or resealed , but that’s a temporary fix.
 Your roof might need replacing, but repairing the flashing around your chimney often solves the problem for years.

-It’s important to hire someone who is professionally skilled in flashing repairs.
+It’s important to hire someone who is professionally skilled in chimney flashing repairs near me.
 You want the job done safely and correctly.
 The best roofing contractors fabricate the right size of metal strips to flash the chimney professionally.